 Look, I kind of want to say dump them, but I won’t.
 Not yet, maybe later.
-If your partner doesn’t like your clothing choices it can be a tricky to navigate thing.
-Everyone wants to be attractive and the approval from someone who loves you is always nice.
+If your partner doesn’t like your clothing choices it can be tricky to navigate.
+Everyone wants to be attractive and getting approval from the person who loves you is always nice.
 But what happens when they don’t ‘get it’?

 That’s what I want to chat about.
 It’s something that comes up in questions and conversations often enough.
 Heck, just this week Kel told me my dress looked like a sack and I should consider a belt.
 I don’t know why or where it came from, but apparently, he’s Anna Wintour all of a sudden.
 Haha.
 But in the end, he knew and I knew, it was none of his business.

 He has never really weighed in on my appearance.
 Not my body, my style, my hair… None of it.
-There have been times I’ve asked for his opinion and genuinely wanted an answer.
+There have been times I’ve asked for his opinion and genuinely wanted an answer (perhaps this is where this newfound confidence to weigh-in comes from, haha).
 But other than that, he does him and I do me; together.
 It’s gone a long way towards how comfortable I am in my own style.
 He saw it all, from peasant skirts and peplum to sporty sneakers and pencil skirts.

 Starting by doing this one thing; stop asking people for their opinion.

 Seriously, are you insane?
 Unless you are actively asking them to lie to you (and what good will that do?) then what is the point of you doing that?
 You are looking to them to validate you and your appearance.
 It happens, we are all bred with some level of wanting approval from others.
 Hello, I’m the firstborn, I’ve got it in spades.